jacksmithxyz/personal-website/content/blog/the-art-of-independent-learning/index.md

 ## What is auto-didactic learning?

 Auto-didacticism is the practice of learning with no formal structure or curriculum in place.
 There’s no specific topics, order, or exams.
-A good fictional example of an auto-didactic learner is Tyrion Lannister from Game of Thrones.
+A good fictional example of an auto-didactic learner is Tyrion Lannister from *Game of Thrones*.

 ![](tyrion.jpg)